Informed Hybrid Zonotope-based Motion Planning Algorithm: Informed hybrid zonotope-based motion planning with space decomposition

 \subsection{Informed sampling and ellipsotope refinement}

-With the adjacency structure established, we employ an iterative refinement process that alternates between path optimization and reachable set updates, as depicted in Figure~\ref{fig:overview}(c)-(e).
-This section presents our sampling strategy on shared faces and the ellipsotope-based pruning mechanism.
+With the adjacency structure in place, we employ an iterative refinement process that alternates between path optimization and reachable-set updates, as depicted in Figure~\ref{fig:overview}(c)-(e).
+The following subsections describe the sampling strategy on shared faces and the ellipsotope-based pruning mechanism.